48 hours in Melbourne

 Join locals exercising along the palm-lined foreshore or set sail on Port Phillip Bay.
 Roam the cafes, restaurants and bars on Fitzroy Street, and drool in the windows of Acland Street's cake shops, a legacy of the area's Eastern European Jewish community.

 Relax with an afternoon drink by the seaside at Captain Baxter.
-Be tempted by the sunset to shuffle along the foreshore for fine dining with finer views at Donovans.
-Otherwise, browse the great value dining options around the Esplanade.
+Be tempted by the sunset to shuffle along the foreshore to the Stokehouse, where dining options run the gamut from breezy to swanky.
+Further along the Esplanade, Donovans is the place to go for fine dining with finer views.